 - There is a theory that the local tribes were growing this plant because its seeds have medicinal properties, though nobody knows exactly what they were.

-This tree can grow up to 12-meter-high and has compound leaves.
+These hawaiian flowering trees can grow up to 12-meter-high and has compound leaves.

 - The leaflets of the Sophora chrysophylla tree are thick, dark green and oblong grouped in two rows on the same stem.

 - These flowers from Hawaiian trees are bright yellow and form small clusters at the tips of the branches.

 - The form of the flowers is typical for the pea family, to which this plant also belongs.

 - The trees carry their seeds in long seed pods that resemble a necklace.
 One can see Sophora chrysophylla plants in uplands and in dry forests.

 - As in the case with many Hawaiian endemic plants, these trees are endangered.